babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.GIS.md

 **Images:** SVG, PNG, JPEG, JPG, BMP

 ## Platform Independence
 Aspose.GIS for .NET API's uniform model is based on 100% managed code.
-This API can be used to develop several different types of .NET apps including ASP,NET, WinForms and Windows Services.
-It is easy to use & deploy, and provides the ideal solution to work with geo-spatial information with NET Framework 4.7 & .NET Standard 2.0.
+This API can be used to develop several different types of .NET apps including ASP.NET, WinForms and Windows Services.
+It is easy to use & deploy, and provides the ideal solution to work with geo-spatial information with .NET Framework 4.7 & .NET Standard 2.0.

 ## Getting Started with Aspose.GIS for .NET
 Are you ready to give Aspose.GIS for .NET a try?
 Simply execute `Install-Package Aspose.GIS` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.GIS for .NET and want to upgrade the version, please execute `Update-Package Aspose.GIS` to get the latest version.

+## Convert a Shapefile to GeoJSON Format with C#
 You can execute below code snippet to see how Aspose.GIS API works after adding Aspose.GIS for .NET to your project or check the [GitHub Repository](https://github.com/aspose-gis/Aspose.GIS-for-.NET) for other common usage scenarios.

-### Convert a Shapefile to GeoJSON Format with C#
 ```csharp
 VectorLayer.Convert(dir + "template.shp", Drivers.Shapefile, dir + "output.json", Drivers.GeoJson);
 ```